 Imagine that you’re scrolling on your phone for a specific product.
 Within a mile, there are 500 businesses to choose that sell the product you are searching for.
 Overwhelming, right?
 So, you decide to go with some company you know and love.
 Bad news for business owners because it’s often a big company that you’re familiar with and trust.
 If there’s no push to choose something different, it’s much easier to stick with the old.

-However, by advertising to these people scrolling through their phones, and even giving them an incentive to choose something different, these people can become your customers.
+However, by advertising to these people scrolling through their phones, and even giving them an incentive to choose something different, they can become your customers.
 So, while any business can benefit from this local online marketing, small businesses are especially likely to gain more business.

 Geotargeting vs. Geofencing

-Two terms you should be familiar with before we dive into the meat of local online advertising is geotargeting and geofencing.
-Geotargeting is a fairly broad term that encompasses all of targeted location marketing.
+Two terms you should be familiar with before we dive into the meat of local online advertising are geotargeting and geofencing.
+Geotargeting is a fairly broad term that encompasses all targeted location madrketing.
 Geotargeting is found using the zip code that belongs to an IP address or device ID.

-This is great for advertising to people on their computers and maybe their laptops.
-However, geotargeting lacks when it comes to mobile users because it often isn’t very accurate.
+This is great for advertising to people on their computers and laptops.
+However, geotargeting is less effective when it comes to mobile users because it often isn’t very accurate.
 This leaves you paying for ads when the person may not even be in your area.

 That’s where geofencing comes in.
 Geofencing uses a device’s GPS to set a “fence” around the user’s location.
 Using this information, your customers could get a notification on their app or get targeted ads when searching on a search engine.
 This is very useful to those who have a storefront.